-Now, the answer to it was not surprising to me, but I think it may be surprising to you guys, and hopefully it creates a reminder for you as we’re getting back out there with the spring season on our motorcycles to be as vigilant as possible.
+Now, the answer to it was not surprising to me, but I think it may be surprising to you, and hopefully, it creates a reminder for you to be as vigilant as possible.

 As we all know, we are the ones that have to protect ourselves to make sure we aren’t in an accident.

-We cannot trust the other drivers out there that they’re going to be paying attention, they’re going to see us coming, and this one hits home on that directly.
+We cannot trust the other drivers to be paying attention, or that they’re going to see us coming.

-The single most significant and frequent maneuver, 42% of all motorcycle accidents are caused by this one maneuver by an at-fault driver.
+The single most significant and frequent maneuver, with this being a factor in 42% of all motorcycle accidents, are caused by this one maneuver by an at-fault driver.

 Which of those do you think accounts for 42% of all motorcycle accidents?

-Well, the answer is a left-hand turn by the motorist into or in front of the motorcycle and this is often caused because they’re not paying enough attention, they don’t see the motorcycle for some reason and this is happening over and over again.
+The answer is a left-hand turn by the motorist into or in front of the motorcycle, and this is often caused because they’re not paying enough attention, and they don’t see the motorcycle for some reason.

-So, please guys be very, very careful as you’re approaching a vehicle you see waiting to make a left-hand turn, do not trust that they aren’t going to go ahead and go and haven’t seen you coming.
+Please be very careful as you’re approaching a vehicle you see waiting to make a left-hand turn, do not trust that they aren’t going to go ahead, and go and haven’t seen you coming.